-In my copycat recipe, I add equal parts of sweetened condensed milk and whole milk that have been warmed up in advance (usually on the stove on low heat).
+In my copycat recipe, I add equal parts of sweetened condensed milk and whole milk.

 In case you want to cut down the number of calories your drink contains, add 1 fl. oz. or 30 ml (2 tablespoons) of the sweetened condensed milk and 3 fl. oz. or 90 milliliters of whole or nonfat milk instead.

 - Whipped Cream: optional, as a topping.

 You might as well want to add a bit of caramel sauce as a topping, as it compliments well all the other ingredients.